jackschultz/nba-optimize/README.md

 where the second argument is the data file to use.

+Three files are also included to show examples of how the three solutions were done using Jupyter notebooks: `example_basic_optimize.ipynb`, `example_brisk_optimize.ipynb`, and `example_fast_optimize.ipynb`.

 To run the Jupyter notebooks, instead of looking at the files here, run
 ```
 $ jupyter notebook